 Accounting for Uncertainty in Income Taxes - In accordance with generally accepted accounting principles, the Company has analyzed its filing positions in all jurisdictions where it is required to file income tax returns for the open tax years in such jurisdictions.
 The Company has identified its federal income tax return and its state income tax returns in Texas and Kansas in which it operates as "major" tax jurisdictions.
 The Company's federal income tax returns for the years ended December 31, 2010 through 2012 remain subject to examination.
 The Company's income tax returns in Kansas remain subject to examination for years ended December 31, 2010 through 2012.
 The Company's income tax returns in Texas remain subject to examination for years ended 2009 through 2012.
 The Company currently believes that all significant filing positions are highly certain and that all of its significant income tax filing positions and deductions would be sustained upon audit.
-Therefore, the Company has no significant reserves for uncertain no ear anticipated; therefore, no interest or penalty has been included in our provision for income taxes in the consolidated statements of operations.
+Therefore, the Company has no significant reserves for uncertain tax positions and no adjustments to such reserves were required by generally accepted accounting principles.
+No interest or penalties have been levied against the Company and none are anticipated; therefore, no interest or penalty has been included in our provision for income taxes in the consolidated statements of operations.